equinor/mad/.changeset/long-camels-compete.md

 "@equinor/mad-components": patch
 ---

-remove unwanted bottom padding when the title prop is not in use
+Updated Cell.Group and removed unwanted bottom padding when the title prop is not in use